 It also gets very unsuccessful.
-If all the effort you did was a copy paste from a template, then I'm sorry, but your work ethic leaves much to be desired.
+If all the effort you did was a copy-paste from a template, then I'm sorry, but your work ethic leaves much to be desired.

-We've even learnt the template structure.
+We've even learned the template structure.

 Break out of the blogger outreach email template.
 Make sure your outreach email is for me specifically, or for the blogger you're addressing the email to.